johnnymatthews/gitbook-test/basics/assets/transfer-fil.md

 ---
 description: >-
-  Due to the nature of Filecoin and Etheruem having different address types in the Filecoin network, the process for transfering FIL between addresses can be a bit nuanced.
+  Due to the nature of Filecoin and Ethereum having different address types in the Filecoin network, the process for transfering FIL between addresses can be a bit nuanced.
 ---

 # Transfer FIL

-Etheruem-style addresses start with `0x`.
+Ethereum-style addresses start with `0x`.
 Filecoin addresses start with `f`.
 There are four paths for transferring funds across the Filecoin network depending on which address type you are transferring from and to:

 |                             | From an Eth-style address                                                                        | From a Filecoin address                                                        |
 | --------------------------- | ------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------ |